thierry-baldo/gk-concept-challenges/challenge2/README.md

-# challenge1
+# challenge2

-Create a Wifi Station
+Must authenticate on a WPA2 Wifi AP.

+Wi-Fi SSID and Password need to be configured: idf.py menuconfig